 Ms. Towtongie (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister for his response.
-We are not only talking about just one individual.
-It is the whole system that has to be improved.
-We have to make sure that we resolve this issue for that individual, and that includes a discussion I had with the Head Nurse.
+I also thank the minister for his proper response.
+However, we are not only talking about one individual; it is the whole system that has to be improved.
+We have to make sure that we resolve this issue for that individual and that includes a discussion I had with the head nurse.

-(interpretation ends) My comments were related to the mental health system and the support system, and I appreciate the minister on his work, but what we do need, Mr. Speaker, though Nunavut's new Mental Health Act was passed in the spring, it is not yet in force.
-So can the minister describe what needs to be done before the new Mental Health Act, by bringing it into force, and when does he anticipate in doing so?
+(interpretation ends) My comments were related to the mental health system and the support system, and I appreciate the minister on his work, but what we do need....
+Mr. Speaker, although Nunavut's new Mental Health Act was passed in the spring, it is not yet in force.
+Can the minister describe what needs to be done before bringing the new Mental Health Act into force and when does he anticipate in doing so?
 Thank you, Mr. Speaker.